 If your loved one does not feel up for certain activities, it’s time to make some new traditions!
 Often, just talking and listening to your loved one is the best way to reconnect and make them feel loved.

-Here are some ideas to make your loved one’s holiday merry and bright.
+Here are some ideas for Christmas activities for seniors to make your loved one’s holiday merry and bright.

 - Bring holiday treats.
 Make your loved one feel at home with a taste of the season.
 Whether they love gingerbread cookies or peanut brittle, a bite of their favorite treat can bring back warm memories.
 You may want to check with the care staff before bringing treats.

 - Decorate their room.
 You can help your loved one feel festive by decorating their apartment.
 A mini tree, sparkling lights, and garland add holiday cheer to any space.
 You’ll want to keep safety hazards in mind as you decorate.
 Don’t let cords crawl over walkways or put decorations where they might block entrances.

 - Play holiday tunes.
 Does your loved one have a favorite holiday song?
 Music has the power to boost our moods and bring back fond memories.
 Browse the holiday stations together or splurge for a record by your loved one’s favorite artist.

 - Open gifts together.
 Your loved one may be able to come home for the holidays, but many seniors in assisted living are unable to leave the care they receive.
 They may miss out on activities like gift-giving.
 Carry on traditions by opening a few gifts at your loved one’s assisted living apartment.
 They’ll get joy out of seeing grandchildren and younger family members unwrap presents.